huangy22/data_blog_content/2018/Elasticity_of_demand.md

 &= \Phi(\frac{v_n-P_n}{\sigma_C})
 \end{aligned}
 $$
 where $\Phi$ is the cumulative distribution function for standard normal distribution.
 The [shape of this function](https://en.wikipedia.org/wiki/Normal_distribution#/media/File:Normal_Distribution_CDF.svg) is very similar to a sigmoid function.
-When $c$ is finite, this function is also likely to become even wider. **Again, suppose we are setting the price for our products to reflect the conversion rate, in other words the price is set high for higher value products and vise versa**, then the average conversion probability should also not strongly correlate with price.
+When $c$ is finite, this function is also likely to become even wider. **Again, suppose we are setting the price of our products to reflect the conversion rate, in other words, the price is set high for higher value products and vise versa**, then the average conversion probability should also not strongly correlate with price.

-Therefore, based on all the assumptions, we shall see a roughly linear relationship between $E_n$ and $P_n$, and it also seems to be consistent with the results we've seen so far.
+Therefore, based on all the assumptions, we shall see a roughly linear relationship between $E_n$ and $P_n$.
 If we see some products strongly deviate from this linear behavior, that might indicate that there's a large difference between the current price and its value learned from the model.
-But it could also mean that the number of sample for this product is not enough and the value learned from the model is not a good estimate for the actual value.
+This might indicates that our price strategy about that product should be better fine-tuned.

 *Note: The dimension of elasticity*